 Transactions with SINA.
-As of December 31, 2012 and 2013, we had a payable balance of \$2.5 million and \$1.7 million, respectively, to SINA, representing online advertising agency fee payable to SINA.
-The total cost recognized for the advertising agency fee purchased from SINA was \$3.5 million, \$5.1 million and \$6.0 million for the years ended 2011, 2012 and 2013, respectively.
+As of December 31, 2012, 2013 and 2014, we had a payable balance of \$2.5 million, \$1.7 million and \$1.7 million, respectively, to SINA, representing online advertising agency fee payable to SINA.
+The total cost recognized for the advertising agency fee purchased from SINA was \$5.1 million, \$6.0 million and \$6.6 million for the years ended 2012, 2013 and 2014, respectively.
 Mr. Charles Chao, SINA's chief executive Officer and chairman of SINA's board, serves as a co-chairman of E-House's board of directors.
-We also derived revenues in the amount of \$0.2 million, \$1,855 and nil from providing online advertising services to SINA for the years ended December 31, 2011, 2012 and 2013, respectively.
+We also derived revenues in the amount of \$1,855, nil and nil from providing online advertising services to SINA for the years ended December 31, 2012, 2013 and 2014, respectively.

-Transactions with Beijing China Real Estate Research Association Technology Ltd., or CRERAT CRERAT is a joint venture formed by E-House with China Real Estate Research Association and China Real Estate Association.
-As of December 31, 2012 and 2013, we had a payable balance of \$1.1 million and nil, respectively to CRERAT, representing service purchased from CRERAT.
-The total expenses recognized for the services purchase from CRERAT were \$0.7 million, \$0.5 million and nil for the year ended December 31, 2011, 2012 and 2013, respectively.
+Transactions with Beijing China Real Estate Research Association Technology Ltd., or CRERAT.
+CRERAT is a joint venture formed by E-House with China Real Estate Research Association and China Real Estate Association.
+As of December 31, 2012 and 2013, we had a payable balance to CRERAT of \$1.1 million and nil, respectively.
+As of December 31, 2014, we had a receivable balance from CRERAT of \$684.
+The payable balance as of December, 31 2012 represented service purchased from CRERAT, and the receivable balance as of December 31, 2014 represented the cash paid to suppliers on behalf of CRERAT for the purchase of marketing services.
+The total expenses recognized for the services purchase from CRERAT were \$0.5 million, nil and nil for the year ended December 31, 2012, 2013 and 2014, respectively.